We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Whānau or family connections will:

-• promote wellness, reduce trauma
+• promote wellness and reduce trauma

 • maintain cultural connectedness